Preparing for winter: autumn lawn care in 8 steps

 This is pretty demanding with larger lawns.
 You could buy a lawn scarifier or lawn mower attachment to help – while booking a regular gardening service is another option.

 You can add scarified material to compost heaps and fallen leaves for leaf mould.
-If you’re not familiar with the process, follow our guide for how to make leaf mould.
+If you’re not familiar with the process, follow our guide on how to make leaf mould in your garden.

 2. Aerate the lawn